-As a Church of Scotland congregation, Troon Old is governed by a court called the Kirk Session.
+As a Church of Scotland parish and congregation, Troon Old is governed by a court called the Kirk Session.

 The Kirk Session consists of the Minister and a number of Elders, who meet regularly to oversee the smooth running of the congregation.
 The Minister and Elders also have a pastoral role, looking after the spiritual welfare of church members.